wavefrontHQ/docs/pages/doc/logging_overview.md

 ## What's a Tanzu Observability Log?

-Logs are structured or unstructured text records of incidents that took place at a given time.
+Logs are structured or unstructured text records of events that took place at a given time.
 Tanzu Observability ingests logs in JSON format.

 ### Log Attributes